subzeroid/instagrapi/docs/usage-guide/best-practices.md

 If you're getting errors like this:

 - "The username you entered doesn't appear to belong to an account.
 Please check your username and try again."
+- `BadPassword` even though the same password works in another context

 Or you notice that Instagram is sending suspicious login emails, review the network identity for that account.
 Instagram may be rate limiting the IP, distrusting the login location, or challenging the account because the device/session and IP history do not look consistent.